 The climate is not as harsh as many people imagine it to be.
-Tibet has a dry, cold climate with an average annual temperature ranging from 12 degrees below Celsius to 9 degrees above Celsius, depending on the region.
+Tibet has a dry, cold climate with an average annual temperature ranging from 12 – 9 Celsius, depending on the region.
 Temperatures in the mountains and plateaus are especially cold, and strong winds are common year around.
 The river valleys experience a more moderate climate.
 Lhasa and central Tibet have average temperature of 0 degrees Celsius in December and an average of 17 degrees Celsius in June.
 The temperature can range widely on any given day.
 On a typical summer day, the temperature can rise from 3 degrees Celsius before sunrise to 27 degrees Celsius by midday.
 In general, temperatures in Tibet frequently drop suddenly after sunset.
 The average annual precipitation is 381 mm (15 in), with the largest amount falling in the southeast.

-Lhasa/Tsedang: The weather and tourism facilities in these cities are quite good, so you can visit them anytime to enjoy breathtaking scenery.
+Lhasa/Tsedang: The weather and tourism facilities in these cities are quite good.
+So you can visit them anytime to enjoy breathtaking scenery.
 But, due to the global warming weather change some time all weather and climate can be change with in a hour/day and weeks in Tibet.

 Shigatze /Nepal & China Border: This area is not available for tourists from December to January because of heavy snows.
 In August during the rainy season, landslides will often occur.